 1877 to 1877

 Research Report Number:

-Existing plaque: In front of the Legion Main Street, Fort Assiniboine, Alberta
+Existing plaque: 24 State Avenue, Fort Assiniboine, Alberta

 Description of Historic Place